tinytips4u/O365/O365-Installation-Guide.md

 **Project:** Project is software for project management.
 If you use it, choose any EXCEPT Project Online Desktop Client.
 Else you can skip it.

-**Additional products:** You can skip it if you don't use any other language than English.
-If you do, select Language pack.
+**Additional products:** You can skip it if you don't use any language other than English.
+If you do, select Language Pack.

+### Update channel:
+**Select the update channel:** You can stay on Current Channel, but if you wish to get access to new features earlier, select Current Channel (Preview)

+**Select the version:** Choose the Latest option

+### Apps:

+You can keep the default settings in this section.
+Or, as per your need, you may toggle on or off the mentioned apps.
+Note that OneDrive (Groove) and Skype for Business have been deprecated, so use OneDrive Desktop and Teams as replacements instead